dduyg/codeCurations/scripts/RandomPassGen/README.md

 ## `random_passGen.py`
-_A simple and customizable Python script to generate strong, random passwords.
-This script allows you to specify the length and complexity of the password, including options for uppercase letters, digits, and special characters:_
+_Generate strong, random passwords with customizable options using this Python script.
+It allows you to specify the length and complexity of the password, including options for uppercase letters, digits, and special characters:_
 - **Customizable Length**: Choose the desired length of the password (default is 12 characters).
 - **Character inclusion**: Uppercase, digits, and special characters (like `!`, `@`, `#`, etc.) can be toggled *on* or *off*.
 - **Randomization**: Passwords are generated with secure randomness.